 Do you have a Growth Mindset, or what I call a Mindset for Success?
 Your mindset, your thoughts and feelings influence your behaviours and determine your level of motivation, action and achievement.
-In fact, 93% of your behaviours are influenced by your subconscious mind.
+Importantly, 93% of your behaviours are influenced by your subconscious mind.
 Consequently, ensuring you have a Mindset for Success and understand the key components of a Growth Mindset is paramount for your success.
 So what exactly are the ingredients of a Mindset for Success?
 Carol Dweck in her book ‘Mindset the New Psychology of Success’ gives us some clues.
-Furthermore, when you add in powerful strategies taken from the brilliant success of David Brailsford who took Team Sky to the pinnacle of their success, you have unstoppable ingredients to skyrocket your success.
+Furthermore, when you add in powerful strategies taken from the brilliant success of David Brailsford who took Team Sky to the pinnacle of success, you have unstoppable ingredients to skyrocket your results.
 Here’s why.

 We are creatures of habit and our brain is hard-wired to keep us safe

 One reason we continue doing things the same way is because we are creatures of habit.
 Furthermore, our brains are hard-wired to keep us safe and comfortable not successful and happy.
 We continue doing what we have always done, hoping our results will change even though we know deep down they won’t.
 Furthermore, Einstein famously coined this way of living and called it insanity:

 ‘The definition of insanity is repeating the same behaviours and expecting a different outcome.’
 Albert Einstein

 What this means is you cannot solve your current challenges with the same methods and ways of thinking as you have used up until now.
 You must, therefore, look at your thinking, your mindset and be courageous enough to make some changes.
 Furthermore, as change goes against our natural tendency for comfort, gives one compelling reason so few people make the level of change they desire.